Why Study Computer Science?

 What are Wheaton computer science majors like?
 As a student in our department, one of the most important aspects of your experience here is your peers.
 Check out the profiles of some recent and current computer science majors and minors.

-- Computer Science Lab: Most of the work in computer science courses is done in the computer science lab, a sunny spot with 24 workstations with 22-inch flat screens and running Ubuntu Linux.
+- Computer Science Lab: Most of the work in computer science courses is done in the computer science lab, a sunny spot with 24 workstations with 22-inch flat screens and running CentOS Linux.

 - Programming Competitions: You’ll have the opportunity to participate in regular programming competitions at Wheaton.
 Most competitions use a similar format — each team is provided with a single computer and a stack of problems and whoever can write programs solving the most problems in the allotted time wins.